 The UK artists were announced on 12th April.
 When international travel restrictions are lifted the organisers hope to add international artists to the line-up around 17th May who have already committed if allowed to travel.

 WOMAD is planning to increase space in the arena and campsite and their capacity will continually be under review.
 Since the cancelled 2020 festival, they have been streaming concerts online as part of ‘WOMAD at Home’.

 Now is a great time to get your fabulous music festival outfits ready (and that includes fancy dress costumes)!
 It will be such a great feeling to be able to dress up properly, go all out, feel free, and experience nature and the magic of festivals again.

 If you’ve been saving your pennies during lockdown then you could treat yourself to a special festival outfit to make the summer that little bit more exciting (especially this year after being stuck at home for so long).

 Do your favourite festivals this year have fancy-dress themes like the Levellers’ Beautiful Days Festival in Devon?
 If you’ve got a moment to spare, why not get creative by making an extra special outfit with sustainable fabrics, you could upcycle old clothes to create something completely new.

-While you’re here, browse Kitenge’s bold and vibrant African print clothing that make great outfits for music festivals.
+While you’re here, browse Kitenge’s bold and vibrant African print clothing that makes great outfits for music festivals.
 Check out these fabulous summer African print style ideas for women as well as African fashion for men to inspire your unique 2021 festival outfits.